 Gary Tee, UK Sales Director at TIPA® tests home compostable produce bags for Waitrose Duchy organic bananas in his own home composter.

-Environmentally-friendly product packaging emerged out of a need to create packaging solutions that do not create the same level of waste and toxicity that synthetic materials, such as conventional plastic, are known to create.
+Environmentally friendly packaging emerged out of a need to create packaging solutions that do not create the same level of waste and toxicity that synthetic materials, such as conventional plastic, are known to create.
 Compostable, biodegradable, and oxo-degradable are commonly-used terms in conversations surrounding sustainability initiatives for packaging materials—but what is the difference?

-What is the difference in terms when packaging properties are described as “Compostable” or “Biodegradable”?
+What is the difference in terms of when packaging properties are described as “Compostable” or “Biodegradable”?
 Do oxo-degradable plastics fall into the category of eco-friendly packaging at all?

 This guide will answer which term you should look for on your eco-friendly packaging.